The Complete Guide to Pontoon Sea Legs

 Sea Leg Insurance

 You need insurance for practically everything these days.
-And you’ll need insurance to cover your pontoon sea legs, too.
-Attached to your pontoon’s bottom, they’re not a permanent structure and may require a different type of insurance.
+And you'll need insurance to cover your pontoon sea legs.
+Attached to your pontoon's bottom, they're not a permanent structure and may require a different type of insurance.

-Check on your pontoon coverage, too, while you’re at it.
+Check on your pontoon coverage while you're at it.
 Your current coverage may change with these additions.
-And your insurance company may need to know how your boat’s being stored.
+Your insurance company may need to know how your boat's being stored.

 If you have questions, you can contact the United Marine Underwriters for guidance.

 They might not work for every pontoon owner.
-But if they do, one thing’s for sure: They’ll not only protect your pontoon, but also be a great conversation piece!
+But if they do, one thing's for sure: They'll not only protect your pontoon, they'll also be a great conversation piece!